 h.
 Maximum Net Spread Adjustment Factor – Summary of the results of the steps for determining the maximum net spread adjustment factor for each model segment, including the method used to determine option adjusted spreads for each existing asset.

 i.
-NAER – A complete listing of the path of NAER for each model segment calculated for the deterministic reserve, if using the gross premium valuation method outlined in VM-20 Section 4.A.
+Net Asset Earned Rates – A complete listing of the path of net asset earned rates for each model segment calculated for the deterministic reserve, if using the gross premium valuation method outlined in VM-20 Section 4.A.

 j.
 Investment Expenses – Description of the investment expense assumptions.